KenKundert/inform/README.rst

 =========

 A light-weight package with few dependencies that provides various print-like functions to communicate to user with logging and output control.
-Messenger requires the use of Python 3.

 Defines a collection of 'print' functions (messengers) that have different roles.
 These functions are declared under the Messengers section and include